Natuworkguy/NexLang/README.md

 ## Features

-- **File-based Command Processing**: Reads commands from a specified file (in NNOSLANG format, abbreviated as NL) and executes them.
+- **File-based Command Processing**: Reads commands from a specified file (in NEXLANG format, abbreviated as NL) and executes them.
 - **Supported Commands**:
   - `list`: Lists files in the current directory.
   - `list A`: Lists all files, including hidden ones.